7 day camp on the edge of Poole Harbour

 Launching and tides

-The tidal prediction for the Spring Bank Holiday is coming off Springs, running to Neaps through the week.
-We expect the camp to close on Wednesday as there will be insufficient tidal height to launch into.
+The tidal prediction for the week is running to Springs then through to Neaps through the week.
+We expect the camp to close on Monday 31st as there will be insufficient tidal height to launch into.

 If you are interested in attending this event, please contact the address below.